A Phase I/II Study of Bavituximab and Sorafenib In Patients With Advanced Hepatocellular Carcinoma

 The dose levels of bavituximab (0.3, 1.0 and 3.0 mg/kg weekly) were selected based on available data from preclinical and clinical studies that is predicted to achieve and sustain biologically active blood antibody levels or tumor binding in cancer patients.

-* A bavituximab dose of 3 mg/kg gives a blood concentration in excess of that needed for maximal efficacy based on preclinical models while having little effect on coagulation and safety laboratory parameters and causing no significant depletion of the cofactor protein, β2GP1.
+* a bavituximab dose of 3 mg/kg gives a blood concentration in excess of that needed for maximal efficacy based on preclinical models while having little effect on coagulation and safety laboratory parameters and causing no significant depletion of the cofactor protein, [MiCRo-SYMBoL]2GP1.

-* In preclinical models, dosing above the biologically effective blood concentration of 2 μg/mL did not increase anti-tumor efficacy.
+* in preclinical models, dosing above the biologically effective blood concentration of 2 [MiCRo-SYMBoL]g/mL did not increase anti-tumor efficacy.

-* Treatment with ≤ 3 mg/kg bavituximab appears to be well tolerated.
+* Treatment with [LessThanorequalTo] 3 mg/kg bavituximab appears to be well tolerated.

-* β2-glycoprotein I levels are significantly depleted above 3 mg/kg bavituximab.
+* [MiCRo-SYMBoL]2-glycoprotein i levels are significantly depleted above 3 mg/kg bavituximab.

 1. Patients must have a diagnosis of hepatocellular carcinoma by at least one criterion listed below: